rust-lang-ja/book-ja/src/title-page.md

 <!--
 # The Rust Programming Language
 -->
-# The Rust Programming Language
+# The Rust Programming Language 日本語版

 <!--
 *by Steve Klabnik and Carol Nichols, with contributions from the Rust Community*